 sitawa wafula

-Her work began in 2010 with a blog that shared her personal experience living with a mental health diagnosis.
-That blog, recognized with a Google Africa Connected Award in 2014, used storytelling to break the silence on mental health and became a trusted source of information for thousands across the continent.
+Her public-facing work began in 2010 with a personal blog that shared her experiences living with a mental health diagnosis, earning recognition with a Google Africa Connected Award (2014).
+Through storytelling, advocacy, and public engagement, Sitawa has helped thousands across the continent access mental health information and support.

-• Hosted mental health awareness events in schools, religious spaces, and workplaces.
+Hosted awareness events in schools, workplaces, and religious spaces.

-• Ran the “Akili ni Mali” (Mind is Wealth) storytelling tour, which travelled across 6 Kenyan counties and 6 Nigerian states.
+Ran the “Akili ni Mali” (Mind is Wealth) storytelling tour across Kenya and Nigeria.

-• Launched a seasonal podcast to normalize everyday conversations around mental health.
+Launched a seasonal podcast to normalize conversations around mental health.

-Her multifaceted approach earned her recognition as a Non-Communicable Disease (NCD) Champion by the Kenya Ministry of Health, and invitations to shape national policy—most notably as a member of the Kenya Mental Health Policy (2015–2030) committee, the national mental healthcare audit forum (read report), and the National Epilepsy Coordination Committee.
+Her contributions earned recognition in Kenya and internationally, including awards from BET, Aspen Global Innovators (Senior Fellow), Google, and designation as a Non-Communicable Disease (NCD) Champion by the Kenya Ministry of Health.
+She has also served on national policy committees, including the Kenya Mental Health Policy (2015–2030) committee, the national mental healthcare audit forum, and the National Epilepsy Coordination Committee.

 I envision a world where Africans have access to proper mental health information and receive appropriate support wherever they are.